vedph/epicod/docs/packhum.md

 - 10th-11th c.
 AD or later
 - 114-120 AD or sh.aft.
 - 122 AD or shortly after
+- 1st c.
+BC or earlier
+- 1st c.
+BC at the earliest
 - 122 AD (or slightly later)
 - 11/12 AD (A) and 21/22 AD (B)
 - 115 AD, 7 Feb.